-- 1. What are the effects of crises, disasters, and other trauma-causing events on children's development? - 2.
-What is resilience?
-How might resilience be different in individuals, cultures, couples, families, and communities? - 3.
+- 1. What are the effects of crises, disasters, and trauma on diverse individuals across the lifespan? - What does the term "personality development" mean?
+Is personality something with which you are born?
+Does it develop over time?
+How would you define "normal" personality development?
+How would you define "abnormal" personality development?
+What might be some theories as to how normal and abnormal personality development occurs? - 3.
 What are addictions?
+What might be its etiology?
 What are addictive behaviors?
+How do they develop?
 What things might fall under each?
 How do they impact development?
 What are the current best practices for intervention AND prevention? - 4.
 How might counselors facilitate optimal development and wellness over the lifespan?
+How does wellness impact resilience?